Designated Officers

 The Designated Officer Program helps to support emergency service workers such as firefighters, police and paramedics, acquire the information and take the appropriate steps of action when they may have been exposed to a communicable disease in the line of duty.
 The program also ensures that all agencies of emergency services have an identified Designated Officer who is available to their staff 24/7 to respond and investigate all reported exposures to communicable diseases.
 The Designated Officer acts as the liaison between the emergency services workers and Peterborough Public Health.

-Blood Borne Exposure MBTA Process
+Blood Borne Exposure MBTA Flowchart

-Mandatory Blood Testing Act -UPDATE
+Mandatory Blood Testing Act – UPDATE

 Changes to the Mandatory Blood Testing Act (MBTA) took effect on July 1, 2023, and include the following: